alexvanacker/dockerized-idp-testbed/README.md

 saml.entityId=rich.hickey
 ```

+2- Run the dev-proxy and npm run serve in the concord-app-front project.

-2- Run concord-ws and download the file at http://localhost/contract-live/saml/metadata.
+3- Run concord-ws and download the file at http://localhost/contract-live/saml/metadata.

 We'll now call this file `concord-metadata.xml`.

-3- Have an ENTERPRISE_2 organization (have the organization ID ready for later steps).
+4- Have an ENTERPRISE_2 organization (have the organization ID ready for later steps).

 ## Preparing the IDP